martinohmann/kubernetes-cluster-manager/README.md

   --dry-run
 ```

-As the bare minimum `kcm` expects the infrastructure manager to create a kubernetes cluster and to either return the path to a generated `kubeconfig` in its output, or `server` and `token` values needed for establishing a connection to the kubernetes api-server.
+As the bare minimum `kcm` expects the infrastructure provisioner to create a
+kubernetes cluster and to either return the path to a generated `kubeconfig` in
+its output, or `server` and `token` values needed for establishing a connection
+to the kubernetes api-server.
+Alternatively you can manually provide kubernetes
+credentials via the `--cluster-*` flags.
 Detailed examples will follow.

 License
 -------